 Monument Drive, at the heart of Ashridge, continues to attract hundreds of thousands of visitors each year, most of whom arrive by car.
 There are very few surfaced car parking spaces.
 Most visitors park on the grass verges either side of the Drive which gives rise to serious problems during the winter months.

 The most obvious problem is the damage to the verges themselves – people stuck in ruts, and wheels churning in the mud is a common sight in wet weather.
-When you combine this year’s wet autumn and increased visitor numbers, as more people seek outdoor spaces due to the coronavirus pandemic, large parts of Monument Drive are no longer usable.
+When you combine this year’s wet autumn with increased visitor numbers, as more people seek outdoor spaces due to the coronavirus pandemic, large parts of Monument Drive are no longer usable.